March 10th, 7:30 pm

 From

-(Great-Britain, 1985, documentary, 56 min, n&b, vostf, Frontline)
+(Great Britain, 1985, documentary, 56 min, b&w, vostf, Frontline)

-Commentary on excerpts from the film
+Comment on excerpts from the film

-and projection of rushes in said of
+and projection of rushes in so-called de

 R serve your seats online.